-Use this in forward rendering paths for light models that are not dependent on the view direction.
+See in Glossary paths for light models that are not dependent on the view direction.

 half4 Lighting<Name> (SurfaceOutput s, half3 viewDir, UnityGI gi);

-Use this in forward rendering paths for light models that are dependent on the view direction.
+See in Glossary paths for light models that are dependent on the view direction.

 half4 Lighting<Name>_Deferred (SurfaceOutput s, UnityGI gi, out half4 outDiffuseOcclusion, out half4 outSpecSmoothness, out half4 outNormal);